Robust short-term memory without synaptic learning: Discussion

+Although we have not gone into the question of neural coding, there would seem to be an intrinsic difference between \textit{semantic} storage of information -- used for long-term memory and probably useful for certain working-memory tasks that require the labelling of previously learned information -- and \textit{sensory} storage, for which some mechanism such as the one proposed here must store novel information immediately -- in a similar but more efficient way to how the retina retains the pigmentation left by an image it was recently exposed to.
+If novel sensory information were held for long enough in metastable states, Hebbian learning (either in the same or other areas of the brain) could take place and the information be stored thereafter indefinitely.
+This might constitute the essence of concentrating so as to memorise a recent stimulus.

-Whether Cluster Reverberation would work for biological neural systems could be put to the test by growing such modular networks {\it in vitro}, stimulating appropriately, and observing the duration of the metastable states. {\it In vivo} recordings of neural activity during short-term memory tasks, together with a mapping of the underlying synaptic connections, could be used to ascertain whether the brain does indeed make use of this mechanism -- although for this it must be borne in mind that the neurons forming a module need not find themselves close together in metric space.
-We hope that experiments such as these will be carried out and eventually reveal something more about the basis of this puzzling emergent property of the brain's known as thought.
+Finally, we should mention that CR could work in conjunction with other mechanisms, such as processes leading to cellular bistability, making these more robust to noise and augmenting their efficacy.
+Whether CR would work for biological neural systems could perhaps be put to the test by growing such modular networks {\it in vitro}, stimulating appropriately, and observing the duration of the metastable states \cite{Ole2,Shein}. {\it In vivo} recordings of neural activity during short-term memory tasks, together with a mapping of the underlying synaptic connections, might be used to ascertain whether the brain could indeed harness this mechanism.
+For this it must be borne in mind that the neurons forming a module need not find themselves close together in metric space, and that effective modularity might come about via stronger intra- than inter-connexions, instead of simply through a higher density of synapses within the clusters.
+We hope that observations and experiments such as these will be carried out and eventually reveal something more about the basis of this puzzling emergent property of the brain's known as thought.